wp-plugins/easy-content-templates/readme.txt

 Special Thanks:

-* Jonathan Le - for pointing out some bugs and suggesting a fix
+* Jonathan Le - for pointing out bugs and suggesting fixes
 * [WebNuggetz.com](http://www.webnuggetz.com/) - for helping me shape the plugin to be more usable and for pointing out a possible issue

+Did you find this plugin useful?

+You can show your thanks by making a [donation through PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F5WLGRPHFZBUQ&lc=PH&item_name=Japa%20Alekhin%27s%20Easy%20Content%20Templates%20Plugin&no_note=0&cn=Any%20requests%3f%20Let%20me%20know&no_shipping=1&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) – it would indirectly speed up the development of new features by helping take care of the other stuff I have to put time and effort to.
+It would also inspire, encourage and motivate me knowing that there are people wanting this kind of functionality for WordPress.

 == Installation ==